vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 ### What existing knowledge shows

 From this review, a competent professional would know:
 - OCR accuracy on clean, typed documents is generally high.
 - Invoice capture tools can extract standard fields from typical invoice layouts.
 - Anomaly detection methods exist for numerical data.
 - LLMs can perform table understanding but reliability varies.
-- Multi-agent systems can decompose complex tasks.

 ### What existing knowledge does NOT resolve

 Even with this knowledge, a competent professional could not determine, without experimentation:

-1. **Accuracy on construction quote formats with micro-agent orchestration**
+1. **Accuracy on construction quote formats**
-   Construction supplier quotes vary widely (Excel with different layouts, PDFs with dense tables, scans with poor quality, handwritten annotations).
-No published benchmark exists for this document type with micro-agent architecture.
+   Construction supplier quotes vary widely (Excel with different layouts, PDFs with dense tables, scans with poor quality).
+No published benchmark exists for this document type.
 Commercial invoice tools are trained on invoices, not quotes, and do not handle the column naming variation and format diversity we observe.

-2. **Column mapping robustness with semantic reasoning**
+2. **Column mapping robustness**
    We found 50+ distinct column header variants in real quotes from one pilot company.
-Whether fuzzy matching combined with LLM-based semantic reasoning can reliably map these to a canonical schema is unknown.
-The threshold between "confident match" and "needs human review" must be calibrated empirically.
+Whether fuzzy matching combined with LLM semantic reasoning can reliably map these to a canonical schema is unknown.

-3. **Cost centre inference from line item text with contextual reasoning**
+3. **Cost centre inference from line item text**
    Deciding whether a line is Labour, Materials, Equipment or Subcontract requires understanding construction terminology and context.
-No off-the-shelf classifier or micro-agent exists for this taxonomy on supplier quote descriptions.
-Whether LLM-based reasoning improves classification is unknown.
+No off-the-shelf classifier exists for this taxonomy.

-4. **Anomaly detection thresholds with contextual micro-agents**
+4. **Anomaly detection thresholds under real conditions**
-   What false positive rate is acceptable to operations staff, and what detection rate is achievable against genuine pricing anomalies when using contextual reasoning, can only be determined through calibration on real data with feedback from users who understand the business context.
+   What detection rate is achievable under sparse, irregular quote data with changing market conditions, and at what false positive rate, can only be determined through calibration on real data.
+This is a technical feasibility question, not routine tuning.

-5. **Micro-agent coordination and failure handling**
-   How specialised parsing, mapping and classification agents should coordinate, and how to handle disagreements or failures between agents, cannot be determined from existing literature on multi-agent systems in other domains.

 ---